 Webinar 2: The Shadow Pandemic – November 12th 12:00pm – 1:00pm

 While the emphasis in recent months has been on the very real threat of the virus, mental health and gender-based violence are steadily increasing, exacerbated by the pandemic.
 These rising health issues (among others) are sometimes overlooked consequences of the pandemic.
 They are often referred to as the ‘shadow pandemic’, and deserve attention.
-This webinar will highlight the importance of maintaining population-level, health promotion interventions in combination with other public health services.
+This webinar highlights the importance of maintaining population-level, health promotion interventions in combination with other public health services.

 Webinar 3: How to Communicate Changing Public Health Agendas during a Pandemic – November 19th 12:00pm – 1:00pm

 Every day the news and research presents new findings and regulations.
 Health Promotion professionals synthesize large amounts of complex information and efficiently relay this back to the public.
 Throughout the pandemic, the evidence has been constantly changing, which has made effective and clear communication challenging.
 Miscommunication often leads to misinformation.
-During this webinar professionals will discuss Health Promotion’s role in balancing the need for scientific integrity and public safety while effectively providing clear, widely understood messaging.
+During this webinar, professionals discuss Health Promotion’s role in balancing the need for scientific integrity and public safety while effectively providing clear, widely understood messaging.
 They play a crucial role in health promotion, harm reduction, as well as instilling hope during times of uncertainty.

 Webinar 4: Addressing Inequities during a Pandemic – November 26th 12:00pm – 1:00pm